aduffy70/gbs-tools/README.txt

                      really unique.
 removeemptysequences.py - Returns just records with non-zero length sequences
                           from a fastq file.
+getbarcodecounts.py - Counts how many reads and bases are assigned to each
+                      barcode in a fastq file.

 "Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the